 Best hanging tomato grow bag – Tumbling Tomato Grow Bag

 We love this hanging tomato grow bag.
-It’s great for tumbling tomatoes and making the best use of ALL the space you have.
-The bag is cylindrical and measures 45 centimetres by 19 centimetres.
+Hanging grow bags for tomatoes are great for tumbling tomatoes aka hanging tomato plants and making the best use of ALL the space you have.
+The hanging tomato planter bags are cylindrical and measures 45 centimetres by 19 centimetres.
 There are 16 slits for planting tomatoes (it’s also great for herbs and flowers too).
 These tumbling tomatoes are a great variety to grow in this grow bag.
+Growing tomatoes in hanging bags means you can grow tomatoes just about anywhere.
 You can hang this tomato grow bag in the garden, on a balcony or in any sunny spot.
-Its UV treated for long life and is dark green in colour and is made from polyethylene.
+This hanging tomato planter is UV treated for long life and is dark green in colour and is made from polyethylene.
 See more details about this hanging tomato grow bag here.

 Key Features of the Hanging Grow Bag for Tomatoes